karthickdeosi/covid-demo2/README.md

 In the output, you'll find options to open the app in a

+- **Web browser**: Press `w` in the terminal or click the web option to open the app in your default browser
 - [development build](https://docs.expo.dev/develop/development-builds/introduction/)
 - [Android emulator](https://docs.expo.dev/workflow/android-studio-emulator/)
 - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)